 And finally, I have saved this until the end.
 Let’s finish off intimately.

-I’ve been with only one sighted partner and our relationship was the best one I have had yet, not because it’s simply easier to have someone sighted around, but she knew me well enough to be there if I needed her without overdoing it.
+I’ve been with only two sighted partners and both relationships were great, not because it’s simply easier to have someone sighted around, but they knew me well enough to be there if I needed them without overdoing it.
 With that understanding is hard, and I think it’s one of the reasons why a lot of V.I people have difficulty finding a sighted partner who doesn’t play the role of mother or guardian as well.

 Some visually impaired people is afraid of just this, they prefer a V.I partner as they believe that they wouldn’t need to explain anything to them, they will understand, being the same.